All Episodes

 And he said to me, like, what?

-I understand wanting to kill Osama bin Laden, but like, what kind of people go around like partying in the street over someone's death, even somebody like Osama bin Laden?
+I understand wanting to kill Osama bin Laden, but like, what kind of people go around like partying in the street over someone's death?

 And I wrote about it the next day.

-I really got me thinking a lot, like, why do we celebrate this?
+It really got me thinking a lot, like, why do we celebrate this, the extinguishing of human life, especially when it wasn't in self-defense?

 I just think it makes for a very crude and kind of primitive and harsh and brutal culture and society and internal life.